plops/cl-cpp-generator2/example/146_mch_mcu/README.md

 I'm reluctant to add 3MB of binary files to my repository.

+I only find a chinese manual for this library and created a summary / translation using Gemini Advanced 1.0.
+The english summary is in README_BLE_CH59x.md

 A CONFIG.h file seems to contain a lot of bluetooth related configurations:
 ```
 #ifdef CH59xBLE_ROM